Eleas/IFF_ImageReader/README.md

 More broadly, the library still cannot serialize to IFF or PNG, or write files according to a user based schema (for representing data in more compact form in custom projects).
 This is certainly in the pipeline, but the schedule is to be determined.

-At present, the build is Windows only.
+The current build is Windows only.
 CMake would be the logical choice going forward to change that, but as I have yet to migrate from Visual Studio, which I use and prefer, While I plan on getting an Ubuntu version up and running, I'm unmotivated to the task of reworking the olcPixelGameEngine to get it performant on most common Linux flavors, let alone install an OSX emulator to verify correctness on the Mac.
 As all externalities are confined to the entry points, however, getting a port to a stable state should be a matter of hours for any reasonably competent programmer.

 ## Dependencies